-(ii) By February first:

-(a) The dean may hear the appeal him/herself or may appoint a three-member appeal committee of salaried faculty to consider the matter.

-(b) If appointed, the appeal committee will elect its own chair and will decide by a majority vote whether or not to recommend upholding the recommendation of the dean.
+- (ii) By February first: - (a) The dean may hear the appeal him/herself or may appoint a threemember appeal committee of salaried faculty to consider the matter. - (b) If appointed, the appeal committee will elect its own chair and will decide by a majority vote whether or not to recommend upholding the recommendation of the dean.
 A written report of the committee's deliberations and recommendation will be provided to the dean.

-(c) The dean will review the appeal committee's recommendation along with all other materials forwarded previously.

-(k) By February first:
+- (c) The dean will review the appeal committee's recommendation along with all other materials forwarded previously. - (d) The dean will notify the candidate and the department chair in writing of his/her recommendation related to the appeal. - (k) By February first:

-The dean will transmit all reports with his/her positive recommendations to the provost.
+The dean will transmit all reports with his/her positive recommendations to the president.

-(l) By February fifteenth:
+(I) By February fifteenth:

-The provost will make the final decision and will forward positive recommendations for promotion to the president for transmittal to the board of trustees at its next meeting.
+The president will make the final decision and will forward positive recommendations for promotion to the board of trustees at its next meeting.

-(m) Following board of trustee's approval:

-(i) The provost will notify the dean those candidates who have been approved for the award of promotion.

-(ii) The dean shall notify the candidate and the department chair of the outcome of the board of trustees' action, through the office of the provost.

-(2) Affiliated faculty

-(a) By September first:

-(i) The candidate will submit a completed "appointment or promotion application for non-tenure track faculty" to his/her department chair.
+- (m) Following board of trustees' approval: - (i) The president will notify the dean those candidates who have been approved for the award of promotion. - (ii) The dean shall notify the candidate and the department chair of the outcome of the board of trustees' action, through the office of faculty affairs. - (2) Affiliated faculty - (a) By September first: - (i) The candidate will submit a completed "appointment or promotion application for nontenure track faculty" to his/her department chair.

-(ii) The department chair will submit the completed application to the college appointment and promotion committee.

-(b) By October first:
+- (ii) The department chair will submit the completed application to the college appointment and promotion committee. - (b) By October first: